fasttime/JScrewIt/Features.md

 Remarkable traits are the lack of characters in the beginning of the string before "function" and a single whitespace before the "\[native code\]" sequence.
 ### `WINDOW`
 The property that the string representation of the global object evaluates to "\[object Window\]".
-Not available in Android Browser versions prior to 4.4.2 and Node.js.
+This feature is not available in Android Browser versions prior to 4.4.2 and Node.js.
+It is also not available inside web workers.
 ## Engine Support
 This table lists features available in the most common engines.
 <table>